 Cooperative Apartments: An interest in a cooperative apartment may be exchanged for a fee interest in any other type of real estate.
-Although ownership in a cooperative apartment is evidenced by stock and a long-term lease, the IRS has reasoned that the primary use of cooperatives is as real estate and that cooperatives are treated as real estate under various state statutes.
+Although ownership in a cooperative apartment is evidenced by stock and a long term lease, the IRS has reasoned that the primary use of cooperatives is as real estate and that coops are treated as real estate under various state statutes.
 PLRs 200137032, 200631012.
 Furthermore, the 1031 regulations, as amended following the passage of the Tax Cuts and Jobs Act, provide that stock in a cooperative housing corporation is considered real property for 1031 purposes.

-Other Interests in Real Property and Mixed-Use Exchanges (CONT.)
+Other Interests in Real Property and Mixed Use Exchanges (CONT.)

 Options to Acquire Real Property: The 1031 regulations, as amended following the passage of the Tax Cuts and Jobs Act, provide that an option to acquire real property is considered real property for purposes of section 1031.
-For qualification as real property, however, the option must be a capital asset in the hands of the option holder and cannot have been held primarily for sale.